jimbonothing64/coderunner-doc/README.md

 ## Scratchpad UI
-The **Scratchpad UI** functions like the **Ace UI** (hopefully a familair face by now), except there are two spots to enter text.
+The **Scratchpad UI** functions like the **Ace UI** (hopefully a familair face by now), except there are two spots to enter text and it's also possible to run code without using the check button.
 The first editor is identical to the **Ace UI**.
 The second editor can be shown by clicking the **Scratchpad** button, this also includes a **Run Button** and a **Prefix with Answer Checkbox**.
 The second editor is independant: code entered is not included when marking submissions.
 Students can use the UI in one of two ways:
  - When prefix with answer is not checked, only the code in the scratchpad is run -- allowing for a rough working spot to quickly check the result of code.
  - When the prefix anser is checked, the code in the scratchpad is appended to the end of their answer -- allowing testing in-browser, without using check.